trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   -- Setting Trilinos_ENABLE_Teuchos=ON because ThyraCoreLibs has a required dependence on Teuchos

-Lastly, note that the final set of enabled pakcages, SE packages, tests/examples and TPLs can be clearly seen when processing the TPLs and top-level packages in the lines::
+Lastly, note that the final set of enabled packages, SE packages, tests/examples and TPLs can be clearly seen when processing the TPLs and top-level packages in the lines::